ASIA Travel Tips .com

 The lower weight of the new seats leads to a reduction in fuel consumption and thus also the pollutant emissions of the Lufthansa fleet.
 Calculated for the entire European fleet, that means an annual reduction in fuel consumption of approximately five million litres.

-See other recent news regarding: Airlines, Lufthansa
+See other recent news regarding: Travel News Asia, Lufthansa

 Advertising